 Can a Financial Advisor Help With Inheritance Tax?

 Yes.
 A regulated financial adviser can play a central role in reducing your IHT liability in England and Wales.
-Financial advisers are often better placed than solicitors to recommend investment-based solutions and lifetime strategies.
-They must be authorised by the FCA to give this type of advice.
+They handle investment-based solutions and lifetime strategies that solicitors typically do not, but must be FCA-authorised to give this type of advice.

 A financial adviser can calculate your current IHT exposure across all assets, including property, savings, and investments.
 They can advise on lifetime gifting strategies, recommend business relief investments that become IHT-exempt after two years, and arrange life insurance policies written in trust so the payout covers the IHT bill without forming part of your estate.